toshimaru/blog.toshima.ru/_posts/2018-09-16-docker-run-mysql.md

 ---
 layout: post
 title: Run and Connect to MySQL on Docker
-last_modified_at: 2019-12-27
+last_modified_at: 2020-01-08
 tags: mysql docker
 ---

-I wanted to run MySQL v8.0.x on docker aside from MySQL v5.7 running on my localhost, so I'll give a instruction for it.
+I wanted to run MySQL v8.0.x on Docker aside from MySQL v5.7 running on my localhost, so I'll give a instruction for it.

 ## docker pull